solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 - [Function Json](https://www.postgresql.org/docs/16/functions-json.html)

 ### Task 1: Add SQL/JSON object checks

-The `IS JSON` checks include checks for values, arrays, objects, scalars, and unique keys.

 1. In pgAdmin, run the following pre-16 commands.
 The use of `->` and `->>` are pre-Postgres 14 commands used to navigate a json hierarchy: